 Because I no longer needed to worry so much about what I said, I felt significantly more comfortable speaking.
 And once you’ve read through the following body language tips you’ll share my confidence and will be able to overcome shyness in no time.

-As someone who lived with crippling shyness in my younger years, I’d like to give a little slice of advice before getting to the hard facts of how to stop being body language gestures, consider how you can use these as a “safety net.”
-By learning these gestures and their meanings, you’ll be able to know: when someone is offended; when someone is bored; when someone else wants to speak; when someone likes what you say; when someone agrees and disagrees with you.
+As someone who lived with crippling shyness in my younger years, I’d like to give a little slice of advice before getting to the hard facts of how to stop being shy.
+When you read through these body language gestures, consider how you can use these as a “safety net.”
+By learning these body language gestures and their meanings, you’ll be able to know: when someone is offended; when someone is bored; when someone else wants to speak; when someone likes what you say; when someone agrees and disagrees with you.
 You’ll know these things even before the other person says anything.
-This means you’ll have a solid way of controlling conversation, one that will help you to feel chatting to people and will help overcome shyness and .
-To me, this is the absolutely best answer to how to stop being .
-So, let’s get to the actual facts..
-When you read through these
+This means you’ll have a solid way of controlling conversation, one that will help you to feel confident chatting to people and will help overcome shyness and depression.
+To me, this is the absolutely best answer to how to stop being shy.
+So, let’s get to the actual body language facts.

 Body Language for When Someone is Bored or Impatient